Hang (computing): Causes

 Hardware can cause a computer to hang, either because it is intermittent or because it is mismatched with other hardware in the computer (this can occur when one makes an upgrade).
 Hardware can also become defective over time due to dirt or heat damage.

 A hang can also occur due to the fact that the programmer has incorrect termination conditions for a loop, or, in a co-operative multitasking operating system, forgetting to yield to other tasks.
 Said differently, many software-related hangs are caused by threads waiting for an event to occur which will never occur.
 This is also known as an infinite loop.

 Another cause of hangs is a race condition in communication between processes.
-One process may send a signal to a second process then stop execution until it receives a response.
-If the second process is busy the signal will be forced to wait until the process can get to it.
-However, if the second process was busy sending a signal to the first process then both processes would wait forever for the other to respond to signals and never see the other’s signal (this event is known as a deadlock).
+One process may send a signal to a second process, then stop execution until it receives a response.
+If the second process is busy, the signal will be forced to wait until the process can get to it.
+However, if the second process was busy sending a signal to the first process, then both processes would wait forever for the other to respond to signals and never see the other’s signal (this event is known as a deadlock).
 If the processes are uninterruptible they will hang and have to be shut down.
-If at least one of the processes is a critical kernel process the whole system may hang and have to be restarted.
+If at least one of the processes is a critical kernel process, the whole system may hang and have to be restarted.

 A computer may seem to hang when in fact it is simply processing very slowly.
-This can be caused by too many programs running at once, not enough memory (RAM), or memory fragmentation, slow hardware access (especially to remote devices), slow system APIs, etc. It can also be caused by hidden programs which were installed surreptitiously, such as spyware.
+This can be caused by too many programs running at once, not enough memory (RAM), or memory fragmentation, slow hardware access (especially to remote devices), slow system APIs, etc. It can also be caused by hidden programs that were installed surreptitiously, such as spyware.

 Solutions

-In many cases programs may appear to be hung, but are making slow progress, and waiting a few minutes will allow the task to complete.
+In many cases, programs may appear to be hung but are making slow progress, and waiting a few minutes will allow the task to complete.

 Modern operating systems provide a mechanism for terminating hung processes, for instance, with the Unix kill command, or through a graphical means such as the Task Manager's "end task" button in Windows (select the particular process in the list and press "end task").
-Older systems, such as those running MS-DOS, early versions of Windows, or Classic Mac OS often needed to be completely restarted in the event of a hang.
+Older systems, such as those running MS-DOS, early versions of Windows, or Classic Mac OS, often needed to be completely restarted in the event of a hang.

 On embedded devices where human interaction is limited, a watchdog timer can reboot the computer in the event of a hang.